ibm-cloud-docs/databases-for-redis/getting-started.md

 The app is now running at http://localhost:8080.
 You can add words and definitions to your {{site.data.keyword.databases-for-redis}} database.
 When you stop and restart the app, any words you added are displayed when you refresh the page.

-For more information about the credentials you created for the application to connect to your service, see [Using Service Credentials](https://cloud.ibm.com/docs/services/databases-for-redis/connecting-external.html#using-service-credentials).

 ## Next steps

 To understand more about how the [sample app](https://github.com/IBM-Cloud/clouddatabases-redis-helloworld-nodejs) works, you can read the application's readme file, or the code comments in `server.js`, which give some information about the app's functions.